v-burov/weather-forecast-rxjava/README.md

 - Every 24 hours the app re-fetches data from the network and updates UI.
 - Error handler handles different errors such as api errors, internet connection and displays an error either in dialog or snack bar.

+# Goal

+To show how to implement MVVM design pattern and using RxJava for background tasks.

 # Preview